Johanna Schopenhauer

-Johanna Schopenhauer (née Trosiener; 9 July 1766 – 17 April 1838) was mother of the German philosopher Arthur Schopenhauer.
-She was the first German woman to publish books without a pseudonym, an influential literary salon host, and in the 1820s a popular author in Germany.
+Johanna Schopenhauer (née Trosiener; 9 July 1766 – 17 April 1838) was a German writer and salonnière.
+She was the mother of the philosopher Arthur Schopenhauer and author Adele Schopenhauer.

 Biography

 Johanna Schopenhauer was born in Danzig (Gdańsk), in the Crown of the Kingdom of Poland, to a family of middle-class merchants.
-Her parents were Christian Heinrich and Elisabeth (b.
-Lehmann) Trosiener.
-Her father was also a councilor in the city.
-She was a precocious girl, sensitive to art and with great talent to learn foreign languages.
+Her parents were Christian Heinrich Trosiener (1730–1797) and Elisabeth Trosiener, nee Lehmann (1745–1818).
+Her father was also a councillor in the city.
+She was the eldest child in the family, and had three younger sisters, Charlotte Elizabeth (1768–1828), who married Felix Ratzky, Anna (1769–1814) and Juliane Dorothea (1773–1849).
+She was a precocious girl, sensitive to art and with great talent for learning foreign languages.
 Before turning 10, she already knew Polish, French, and English apart from her native German.
-As a youth, she aspired to become a painter, a desire her parents however nipped right at the bud, considering it improper that a girl of her class exercised "a trade."
+As a youth, she aspired to become a painter, a desire her parents however nipped right in the bud, considering it improper that a girl of her class exercised "a trade."